par7133/DropIn/README.md

 First step, use the left side panel password and salt fields to create the hash to insert in the config file.
 Remember to manually set there also the salt value.

-As you are going to run Homolog in the PHP process context, using a limited web server or phpfpm user, you must follow some simple directives for an optimal first setup:
+As you are going to run DropIn in the PHP process context, using a limited web server or phpfpm user, you must follow some simple directives for an optimal first setup:
 <ol>
 <li>Check the permissions of your "data" folder in your web app private path; and set its path in the config file.</li>
 <li>In the data path create a ".DI_history" and ".DI_captchahistory" files and give them the write permission.</li>